 Airmanship 2.0: Pursuing Excellence In Flying

-Four renowned flight instructors share their combined wisdom to help you reach a higher level of flying proficiency.
+Four renowned flight instructors help you reach a higher level of flying proficiency.

 We released our original “Airmanship Series” back in 2007 and it was one of our most popular programs.
-We decided it was time to take a fresh look at this topic, so we invited an all-star panel of flight instructors to participate in a series of roundtable discussions recorded over a three day period: Catherine Cavagnaro, Dave Hirschman, Wally Moran, and Doug Stewart (bios below).
+Last year we decided to take a fresh look at this topic, and invited an all-star panel of flight instructors to participate in a series of roundtable discussions: Catherine Cavagnaro, Dave Hirschman, Wally Moran, and Doug Stewart (bios below).

-We wanted to find out what pilots struggle with, and give them simple fixes.
-We also wanted to help pilots assess their own flying, identify areas for improvement, and provide solid advice they can use to reach the next level.
+We wanted to find out what pilots struggle with most, and give them simple fixes.
+We also wanted to help pilots assess their own flying and identify areas for improvement.
+Most of all, we wanted to offer solid advice pilots can use to reach their personal next level.

-Combined, these instructors have given over 25,000 hours of dual instruction, in addition to holding some amazing credentials:
+Combined, these instructors have delivered over 25,000 hours of dual instruction, in addition to holding these collective credentials:

 - 2 are National Flight Instructor Hall of Fame inductees